Purdue Fort Wayne takes home win streak into matchup with Western Michigan - WTOP News

 Fort Wayne, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne hosts Western Michigan aiming to extend its three-game home winning streak.
+BOTTOM LINE: Purdue Fort Wayne hosts Western Michigan trying to extend its three-game home winning streak.

 The Mastodons are 4-0 on their home court.
-Purdue Fort Wayne leads college basketball with 78.7 points in the paint.
-Tia Morgan leads the Mastodons averaging 6.0.
+Purdue Fort Wayne is third in the Horizon with 15.3 assists per game led by Sydney Freeman averaging 2.7.

-The Broncos are 0-4 on the road.
-Western Michigan ranks fifth in the MAC shooting 32.2% from 3-point range.
+The Broncos have gone 0-4 away from home.
+Western Michigan is sixth in the MAC giving up 65.7 points while holding opponents to 42.4% shooting.

-Purdue Fort Wayne averages 10.3 made 3-pointers per game, 3.3 more made shots than the 7.0 per game Western Michigan allows.
-Western Michigan averages 6.3 made 3-pointers per game this season, 0.8 fewer makes per game than Purdue Fort Wayne gives up.
+Purdue Fort Wayne averages 79.2 points, 13.5 more per game than the 65.7 Western Michigan allows.
+Western Michigan has shot at a 38.7% clip from the field this season, 0.6 percentage points greater than the 38.1% shooting opponents of Purdue Fort Wayne have averaged.

-TOP PERFORMERS: Lauren Ross is shooting 49.3% and averaging 18.5 points for the Mastodons.
+TOP PERFORMERS: Freeman is averaging 8.5 points and 1.9 steals for the Mastodons.

-Marina Asensio is shooting 32.8% from beyond the arc with 2.1 made 3-pointers per game for the Broncos, while averaging 11.8 points and 4.4 assists.
+Marina Asensio is scoring 11.8 points per game and averaging 3.4 rebounds for the Broncos.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.